smkv/fix-message/README.md

 *   **Two Display Modes**: View FIX messages as a raw string with custom delimiters or as a comprehensive HTML table.
 *   **Hierarchical Group Display**: Repeating groups are displayed in an indented, tree-like structure, making complex messages with nested components much easier to read.
 *   **FIX Dictionary Support**: Automatically uses the appropriate FIX dictionary based on the message version.
 It supports FIX versions 4.0 through 5.0 SP2.
+*   **Checksum Validation**: Automatically validates the message checksum and displays the result.
+*   **Data Enrichment**: Automatically describes values for common data types, including:
+    *   Converting UTC and zoned timestamps to the user's local time.
+    *   Displaying full names for currencies, countries, languages, and exchanges based on ISO standards.
 *   **Customizable**: Control the appearance and parsing with attributes like `message`, `delimiter`, and `mode`.
 *   **Intelligent Version Detection**: Automatically detects the data dictionary version from the message content when using FIXT 1.1.
 *   **Color-Coded Data Types**: The table view uses different colors for various data types (string, integer, float, etc.) to improve readability.